SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 It is very likely that RoQ implementers will wish to use QUIC DATAGRAMs, for a variety of reasons too large to list in this specification.

+In order to support this capability, this section defines a new SDP media-level attribute, "quic-datagrams".
+The attribute can be associated with an SDP media description ("m=" line) with any of the QUIC proto values defined in {{quic}}.

 Actual support for QUIC DATAGRAMs is negotiated between two QUIC endpoints, as described in Section 3 of {{!RFC9221}}, and nothing specified in SDP will cause a QUIC endpoint that does not advertise support for QUIC DATAGRAMs to suddenly begin to support them.
-However, it may be useful to tell a RoQ receiver that the RoQ sender plans to send QUIC DATAGRAMs, and to allow a RoQ receiver to tell the SDP sender that the RoQ receiver does not plan to support QUIC DATAGRAMs for that media flow.
+However, it may be useful to tell a RoQ receiver that the RoQ sender plans to send QUIC DATAGRAMs, and to allow a RoQ receiver to tell the SDP sender that the RoQ receiver does not plan to support receiving QUIC DATAGRAMs for that media flow.

-In order to provide this capability, this section defines a new SDP media-level attribute, "quic-datagrams".
-The attribute can be associated with an SDP media description ("m=" line) with any of the QUIC proto values defined in {{quic}}.

 If the quic-datagrams attribute is present, the RoQ sender indicates its intention to use QUIC DATAGRAMs for the associated media flow, and the RoQ receiver indicates its willingness to accept QUIC DATAGRAMs for that media flow.

+The quic-datagrams attribute is OPTIONAL for RoQ applications, even when the sender intends to use QUIC DATAGRAMs.
+Omitting the quic-datagrams attribute merely complicates the sender's decision whether to send specific media using QUIC DATAGRAMs.

+If the attribute is not present in SDP, the sender sends its QUIC Initial packet with a non-zero max_datagram_frame_size QUIC transport parameter, and the receiver with a non-zero max_datagram_frame_size QUIC transport parameter, all will proceed normally.
+If the sender attempts to send DATAGRAMs before it receives a non-zero name=max_datagram_frame_size QUIC transport parameter in the initial handshake, this is a QUIC PROTOCOL_VIOLATION, as described in {{Section 3 of !RFC9221}}.

 The definition of the SDP "quic-datagrams" attribute is: